louis-prudhomme/ace-of-diamonds/footnotes.md

 - interaction with global parameters
 - return codes and values
   - `echoes` is what the function `echo` on its STDOUT

+# 4. bits_per_raw_sample 24

+FFMPEG FLAC encoder cannot encore in 24 bits due to technical limitations.
+Thus, it is necessary to use a 32 bits bit depth, but the `bits_per_raw_sample` allows to specify it further.